Course Progression Policy

 • they are currently on an Academic Progress Intervention Strategy and they fail to meet its conditions; and/or

 It is a student's responsibility to understand and meet all the requirements of their course as stated in their Course Handbook.
-To be conferred with a degree, the student must complete all the requirements of the course within the prescribed timeframe.
+To be conferred with a degree, a student must complete all the requirements of the course within the prescribed timeframe.

 Responsible for implementation